sjbennett123/polarlarp/content/rules/rulebook.md

 I command this animal to be calm.

 ```
-Celestial:No           :: Scroll: No
+Celestial:No       ,Scroll: No
- Earth:Yes             ::Potion No
+Earth: Yes         ,Potion: No
- Manifold:No
+Manifold: No
 Duration: 5 Minutes
 ```

 By means of this spell the caster can calm one creature that is designated as an animal.
 This calm makes the creature docile and non-aggressive for the duration of five minutes.
 They cannot take any aggressive actions such as participating in combat nor will they attempt to remove the spell.
 The animal might wander off or simply sit down and rest for a while.
 This is a form of charm and will over-ride any normal behavior so long as it is effective it can be stopped by the ability Resist Charm.
 If anyone attacks the creature in any way this effect will mmediately be dispelled.
 An Aw aken or Dispel Magic will also work to remove this effect.
 This will not affect magical animals, hybrid animals, animal men, only ordinary animals, fish, and birds.
 For example an eagle would be affected but it would not affect a gryphon, a phoenix, or a biata.
 A bull would be affected but it would not affect a minotaur or a bull scavenger.
 A horse would be affected but a unicorn would not.
 This spell has no effect on any being which is not designated as an ordinary animal though it will still trigger a Shield Magic or similar protective.